 The romance between their two characters, Maid Marian and Robin Hood, brought such a timeless aspect to the movie that it ultimately didn’t matter what the time period of the movie was.
 The two made a total of 8 movies together, and it wasn’t difficult to see why they were paired together so often.

 Excellent performances by other great actors such as Claude Rains, Basil Rathbone, Eugene Pallette, and Alan Hale also made the movie worth watching.
 So if pre-conceived notions about the movie are stopping you from watching The Adventures of Robin Hood like they did with me for so long, I would definitely encourage you to give it a try.
-The movie is available as both a single DVD or as a two-disc special edition DVD from the Turner Classic Movie shop.

 If you have watched The Adventures in Robin Hood, what are your thoughts on the movie?